Skip to main content

 Click on the train route to see step by step directions with maps, line arrival times and updated time schedules.

-Bus stations near Coconut Palace in Manila
+Bus stops near Coconut Palace in Manila

 • Vicente Sotto, Lungsod Ng Pasay, Manila, 4 min walk,